rafalkaliszdev/app2md/README.md

 ## remarks
 1. i've tried to keep this app minimalistic (no need for n-tier layered architecture, only 1 .csproj)
+2. use of sql parameters (no sql injection)

 ## honest criticism
-1. "database" implementation is not best (minimalistic)
+1. "database initialization" implementation feels not best
-2. no services real services
-3. no dependency injection in services
-4. no logging (especially events or errors)
+4. no logging (events or errors)
-5. remote validation could be done in real (not dummy) use case
-6. no stored procedure
+6. no stored procedure use
-7.
+8. not consistent use of connection strings ("default" and "database")